-We have nearly 25 years of experience running major chess camps.
+We have over 25 years of experience running major chess camps.

-Currently we are involved with two week-long "national caliber" top-tier chess camps:
+We are involved with two week-long premier chess camps:

 2019 Caveman Chess Camp - Chicago